If you have diabetes, you may have noticed that you get yeast infections more often than others do. It’s not just in your head; it’s factual.

 32.8% of those with diabetes had more than 2000 colony-forming units per milliliter of yeast.
 This is significantly higher than the 12.3% of healthy controls.
 Researchers concluded that the infestation of yeast in the mouth of diabetics is significantly higher than in healthy counterparts.

 Another study looked at the prevalence of oral thrush in patients with diabetes and its relationship to blood glucose levels.
 They took blood sugar levels from 113 patients with type 2 diabetes, 24 with type 1 diabetes, and 105 healthy controls.
 They took samples by swabbing their mouth to test for yeast.
-They tested blood levels of hemoglobin A1c.
+Then, they tested blood levels of hemoglobin A1c.

 The results showed that the candida density was statistically higher in diabetics than healthy individuals.
 Researchers concluded that there is a significant association between poor glycemic control and higher yeast density in patients with diabetes.